 LCA data requirements are substantial but manageable with existing infrastructure.
 Foreground data (specific to the product system being studied) is collected from primary sources; background data is drawn from databases such as Ecoinvent 3.x.
 The data collection burden for a well-scoped LCA is significant but tractable for practitioners with access to standard tools and databases.

-LCSA data requirements are considerably more demanding.
-In addition to environmental inventory data for E-LCA, LCC requires cost data across all life cycle stages, including monetised external costs that are particularly difficult to obtain reliably.
-S-LCA requires social performance data from supply chain actors, including data on working hours, wages, health and safety incidents, community engagement, and human rights performance.
-This data is rarely available in standardised, auditable form from most suppliers, particularly in complex global supply chains.
-The S-LCA data collection burden is typically the most significant constraint on LCSA implementation in practice, and is the primary reason why many published LCSA studies treat the S-LCA component less rigorously than E-LCA.
-The EU CSDDD’s Human Rights Due Diligence requirements are creating new incentives to collect this data systematically across value chains, which may gradually improve S-LCA data availability over time.
+LCSA data requirements are demanding, as LCC necessitates cost data across all life cycle stages and includes difficult-to-obtain monetised external costs.
+S-LCA also requires social performance data from supply chain actors, such as working hours, wages, and health and safety incidents, along with community engagement and human rights performance.
+This data is rarely available in a standardised, auditable form from suppliers, especially in complex global supply chains.
+Consequently, the S-LCA data-collection burden is often the main constraint on LCSA implementation, leading to less rigorous treatment of the S-LCA component compared to E-LCA.
+However, the EU CSDDD’s Human Rights Due Diligence requirements are generating incentives to systematically collect this data, which may gradually enhance S-LCA data availability over time.

 How Are Results Integrated and Compared Across the Two Frameworks?

-LCA generates results expressed in a common set of environmental impact units (kg CO2-eq, kg SO2-eq, m3 water-eq, etc.) that can be compared across product systems and aggregated using normalisation and weighting procedures.
-While weighting is inherently value-laden and subject to methodological debate, the environmental impact scores produced by LCA are expressed in commensurable terms within each impact category.
+LCA generates results that express a common set of environmental impact units (kg CO2-eq, kg SO2-eq, m3 water-eq, etc.), allowing for comparison across product systems and aggregation using normalization and weighting procedures.
+Weighting inherently carries value judgments and invites methodological debate.
+However, LCA expresses the environmental impact scores in commensurable terms within each impact category.

 LCSA generates results in three fundamentally different units: environmental impact scores (from E-LCA), monetary values (from LCC), and social performance ratings or scores (from S-LCA).
 These are incommensurable.
 There is no scientifically neutral way to aggregate a climate change impact score, a life cycle cost in euros, and a worker health and safety rating into a single sustainability index without applying explicit value judgements about the relative importance of each dimension.
-LCSA therefore typically requires Multi-Criteria Decision Analysis (MCDA) methods, such as AHP, TOPSIS, or VIKOR, to support decision-making from heterogeneous results.
+LCSA, therefore, often uses Multi-Criteria Decision Analysis (MCDA) methods.
+Methods like AHP, TOPSIS, or VIKOR help support decision-making from heterogeneous results.
 The weighting assumptions must be made fully explicit and tested through sensitivity analysis to ensure results are reproducible and credible.

 When Should You Use LCA and When Should You Use LCSA?

-LCA is the right choice when the primary decision question concerns environmental performance: comparing the environmental profiles of alternative products, materials, or processes; identifying environmental hotspots in a product system; generating data for environmental product declarations (EPDs); supporting ecodesign decisions; meeting EU Taxonomy Do No Significant Harm (DNSH) requirements; or providing the emissions baseline for SBTi target-setting.
-LCA is also the right choice when resource and time constraints do not permit a full LCSA, or when the social and economic dimensions have been assessed through other means.
+LCA is the right choice when the primary decision question concerns environmental performance.
+It helps compare the environmental profiles of alternative products, materials, or processes.
+It identifies environmental hotspots in a product system.
+LCA generates data for environmental product declarations (EPDs).
+It supports ecodesign decisions and meets EU Taxonomy Do No Significant Harm (DNSH) requirements.
+Additionally, it provides the emissions baseline for SBTi target-setting.
+LCA is also suitable when resource and time constraints limit a full LCSA.
+It is effective when social and economic dimensions are assessed through other means.

-LCSA is the right choice when decision-makers need to evaluate trade-offs across all three sustainability dimensions simultaneously.
-Classic LCSA contexts include public procurement authorities that must demonstrate value for money (economic), environmental performance, and social responsibility simultaneously; policy evaluation where intervention trade-offs across pillars are central; infrastructure planning where community impacts, life cycle costs, and environmental performance all matter; and research contexts where full sustainability accountability is required.
-LCSA is also directly relevant to CSRD Double Materiality assessments, where organisations must produce simultaneous evidence on impact materiality (environmental and social impacts of the organisation on the world) and financial materiality (how sustainability factors affect financial performance).
-For a deeper technical introduction to LCSA methodology, see our post on What Is LCSA?, and for the broader sustainability assessment landscape, see Why Sustainability Assessment Matters.
+LCSA is the right choice for decision-makers evaluating trade-offs across all three sustainability dimensions.
+Classic LCSA contexts include public procurement authorities.
+They must demonstrate economic value for money, environmental performance, and social responsibility simultaneously.
+Policy evaluation focuses on intervention trade-offs across the pillars of sustainability.
+Infrastructure planning considers community impacts, life cycle costs, and environmental performance.
+Research contexts require full sustainability accountability.
+LCSA is relevant to CSRD Double Materiality assessments.
+Organisations must provide evidence on impact materiality and financial materiality.
+For a deeper technical introduction to LCSA methodology, see our post on What Is LCSA?.
+Also, for the broader sustainability assessment landscape, see Why Sustainability Assessment Matters.

 Frequently Asked Questions: LCA vs LCSA